ghuntley/lubernetes/README.md

 production workloads at scale using a system called [Borg], combined with best-of-breed ideas and practices from the community.

-Kubernetes is hosted by the Cloud Native Computing Foundation ([CNCF]).
+Lubernetes is hosted by the Cloud Native Computing Foundation ([CNCF]).
 If your company wants to help shape the evolution of technologies that are container-packaged, dynamically scheduled, and microservices-oriented, consider joining the CNCF.
-For details about who's involved and how Kubernetes plays a role, read the CNCF [announcement].
+For details about who's involved and how Lubernetes plays a role, read the CNCF [announcement].

 ----